 Bernd Möbius - C.V.

-In 2006 I received a Humboldt Honorary Research Fellowship (equivalent of Humboldt-Forschungspreis) awarded by the Foundation for Polish Science (FNP).
-This fellowship has supported my collaboration with Prof. Grażyna Demenko, Adam Mickiewicz University at Poznań, Poland.
+In 2006 I received an Alexander von Humboldt Polish Honorary Research Fellowship (equivalent of Humboldt-Forschungspreis) awarded by the Foundation for Polish Science (FNP).
+This fellowship supported my collaboration with Prof. Grażyna Demenko, Adam Mickiewicz University at Poznań, Poland.

 Since May 2011: Full Professor of Phonetics and Phonology, head of the Phonetics group, Dept. of Language Science and Technology (formerly known as Dept. of Computational Linguistics and Phonetics, or Fachrichtung 4.7 Allgemeine Linguistik), Saarland University, Saarbrücken.